 Mr. Rice earned his Bachelor of Arts from Delaware State University and his Juris Doctorate from North Carolina Central School of Law.
 He has served on the boards of Volunteer New York!, Youth Shelter Program of Westchester, Inc., and SUNY Purchase College Council.
 He received the Public Servant Leader Award from WestCOP and is a Leadership Westchester graduate.
 He lives with his family in New Rochelle.

-Ruth Suzman is a dedicated volunteer, philanthropist, and nonprofit advisor.
-Having earned degrees from the University of Texas at Austin and Yale University, today Ms. Suzman works with organizations and programs that help connect young people to Jewish identity and leadership, and those that help people access educational opportunities and engage productively in the workplace.
+Ruth Suzman is a dedicated volunteer, philanthropist, and non-profit advisor.
+Having earned degrees from the University of Texas at Austin and Yale University, today Ms. Suzman works with organizations that help advance social justice and organizations that help strengthen the Jewish community.

-She lives in Scarsdale with her husband and three children, and is an active member of Westchester Reform Temple.
+She lives in Scarsdale, and is an active member of Westchester Reform Temple.

 John Tolomer is the President & CEO of The Westchester Bank.
 Since his arrival in